cyberfantom/.dot-cli/README.md

 - **Vim**.
   Running with regular command `vim` and using a default file `~/.vimrc`.
 Useful for fast text edit or deploy to remote servers with minimal requirements.
 - **Neovim IDE**.
-IDE-like setup for Python, Go, Typescript and Rust.
+IDE-like setup for Python, Go, Typescript, Lua, C/C++ and Rust.
   Running with command `nvim` and using a default file `~/.config/nvim/init.vim`.
 Contains same setup as Vim Regular + linters, code formaters, autocomplete, etc.
 - **Shell functions**.
 Collection of shell commands that help to manage SSH connections, K8S clusters, AWS profiles, etc.

-Also here is a file `.ideavimrc` for IdeaVim emulation plugin for IntelliJ Platform-based IDEs.
-The goal is sharing the same key bindings (as possible) in both Vim and IntelliJ IDEs.

 ## Requirements

-- Vim 8.x / Neovim 0.6.x
+- Vim 8.x / Neovim 0.8.x
 - Tmux >= 2.6
 - Node.js (for Neovim IDE)
 - Git